Kindread21/FFRK_AHK/README.md

 For some of the images, you'll have to wait for the Daily Mission confirmation screen, or RW rewards.
 If you leave the script running, and assuming it doesn't hit a freeze issue, it'll eventually come to a stop at one of these dialogs, so you can then take the image at your convenience.

 ### Fixing Hard recovery and emulator errors ###
 Replace all the images in \Nox.
+Unfornuately some of them might be difficult to reproduce.
+But by this point you can just leave the emulator running, and when it hits an issue it should remain waiting there, for you to easily take a picture.

-This should click away temporary errors like Nox detecting a connection loss.
+This step should allow clicking away temporary errors like Nox detecting a connection loss.
 It also drives the idle timeout functionality.
 Unfortunately these are pretty specific to Nox.
 If you're using a different emulator, but they have analogous buttons and dialogs, you can try replacing the images with those, but no guarantees.
 Do not change the folder name from Nox however, as the script is currently expecting in these directories.
 If you make a new folder or change a filename you'll have to edit the script to match.